CSCI-3308-CU-Boulder/3308SP21_section014_8/README.md

 ##Organization
 All code is in the Code folder
-  db has datebase files
+  -db has datebase files
-  heroku has files to be hosted on heroku
+  -heroku has files to be hosted on heroku
-  src has the source code
+  -src has the source code
-    assests has the assests for the conditions page and for css style for website
+    -assests has the assests for the conditions page and for css style for website
-    test has test cases
+    -test has test cases
-    views has the ejs files
+    -views has the ejs files
-      pages has pages to load
+      -pages has pages to load
-      partials has header, footer, and nav bar
+      -partials has header, footer, and nav bar
-    server.js is the nodejs to run server side
+    -server.js is the nodejs to run server side
-  other files are dependencies
+  -other files are dependencies